pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * Include a value in the *Count rows if estimated less than* field to perform a SELECT count(*) if the estimated number of rows in a table (as read from the table statistics) is below the specified limit.
 After performing the SELECT count(*), pgAdmin will display the row count.
 The default is 2000.

+* Provide a value in the *Maximum job history rows* field to limit the number of rows to show on the statistics tab for pgAgent jobs.
+The default is 250.

 **The Dashboards Node**

 Expand the *Dashboards* node to specify your dashboard display preferences.